Sheep-y/Modnix/DESIGN_DOC.md

 * Load "splash" mods as early as possible.
 * Load "mainmenu" mods before main menu, around same time as PPML.

-Depends on Newtonsoft JSON.Net, to parse mod information.
+Depends on Newtonsoft JSON.Net, to parse mod information, and Lib.Harmony to patch main menu.
-Also depends on Lib.Harmony, so that the harmony dll will be copied to output and can then be copied to MainGUI for embedding.
+Harmony dll will be copied to MainGUI for embedding.
-The loader itself does not need Harmony.

 Harmony 1.2 is used to maintain backward compatibility with PPML.
+All attempts to bring Harmony 1.2 mods to 2.0 has failed, rewriting them with Mono.Cecil may be the only option left.

 Most Modnix files - exe, settings, logs, and mods - are placed in My Documents\My Games\Phoenix Point\Mods This ensures that they will survive reinstall, verify, patching, moving (in the same pc), and other file operations done on the game.